 Meghan Hughes, President

 With 30 years of experience in higher education and the nonprofit sector, Dr. Meghan Hughes became the fifth president of the Community College of Rhode Island on Feb.
 1, 2016.
-CCRI is the largest community college in New England with four main campuses.
-The college serves more than 22,000 students annually and boasts more than 68,000 alumni.

 Dr. Rosemary Costigan, Vice President for Academic Affairs